TenteEEEE/quiche_pantie_patch/readme.md

 ## Installation
 If you just make the transparent textures, you don't have to install it.
 You can make it by my DiscordBot in [my server](https://discord.gg/ad4Qsfa), or [web app](https://joniburn.github.io/quiche-pantie-patch-gui/).
+Or you can choose [UnityEditor](https://github.com/sansuke05/quiche-pantie-patch-unity-editor) which is developed by [Sansuke](https://github.com/sansuke05).
 When it is not enough, please follow the following instruction.

 Please check it out [the automatic install batch](https://gist.github.com/TenteEEEE/1ef33308bd841e3c5f1c8a1a8ab95d67).
 You just run the batch file with administrator permission.